Does the speed of an eCommerce site really make a difference in sales?

 “All of these results sound great” you might be thinking, "but how can I do this for my site?"

-Come back soon and check out part 2 of this series, where we make tracking your own real user web performance data in Google Analytics as simple as adding a single line of code to your Shopify store. 👀
+Check out part 2 of this series, Track Core Web Vitals in Google Analytics, where we make tracking your own real user web performance data in Google Analytics as simple as adding a single line of code to your Shopify store.

 Shopify sites using Render Better receive best-in-class web performance optimizations automatically, and will soon be able to monitor their performance far easier than before with our coming Real User Monitoring dashboard.